Uni Island

 Uni Island (海栗島) is an island located in Tsushima, Nagasaki Prefecture, Japan, on the border between Japan and South Korea.
 The entire territory of Uni Island is state-owned land, and the Air Self-Defense Force is stationed on the island (the unit is the 19th Vigilance Team of the Western Air Vigilance Control Regiment under the Western Air Front).
-Therefore, except for military personnel, the rest of the personnel are not allowed to set foot on the island.
-Although there are no residential buildings on the island, Haikuri Island is not an uninhabited island because the Ministry of Defense has a government building.
-In the village of Crocodyura near Tsushima Island, a festival called the itobatago Festival (ひとつばたご祭り), during which villagers are allowed to visit the island to participate in the event, and local ferries are commissioned by the Self-Defense Forces to transport the crew three times a day.
+Therefore, except for military personnel, access to the island is not permitted.

+Although there are no residential buildings on the island, Haikuri Island is not uninhabited as the Ministry of Defense has a government building.
+In the village of Waniura near Tsushima Island, a festival called the Itobatago Festival (ひとつばたご祭り), during which villagers are allowed to visit the island to participate in the event, and local ferries are commissioned by the Self-Defense Forces to transport the crew three times a day.

-The origin of the island's name comes from the fact that many sea urchins settle around the island as the name Uni (ウニ) means sea urchin in Japanese.
+The origin of the island's name comes from the fact that many sea urchins settle around the island, as the name Uni (ウニ) means sea urchin in Japanese.